Are you a broke teacher? This one thing will change everything…

 I take the money I used to spend on my job and I spend it on things I value–things like getting out of debt, funding one or two luxuries that make a difference to me, and saving for my future.

-And that is why I spent next to nothing on school supplies this year.
+And that’s why I spent next to nothing on school supplies this year.
 I hope you’ll agree to do the same.

-Second, I had to realize I could still be an amazing teacher without spending money.
-In my first book I tell a story about being able to spot a student teacher a mile a way.
-They come in with armfuls of stuff from the store–candy, high-priced supplies a professor who hasn’t taught in 20 years made them buy.
-The people with the least money are spending the most on classes that aren’t even theirs!
+In my first book I told a story about being able to spot a student teacher a mile a way.
+They come in with armfuls of stuff from the store–candy, high-priced supplies some professor who hasn’t taught a class in 20 years made them buy.
+The people with the least money have to spend their student loan money on classes that aren’t even theirs!
 That’s criminal.

-We’re training them into bad habits from the start.
+We’re training teachers into bad habits from the start.

 That got me thinking…

-In that spirit, I changed.
-What started as a crisis ended up being my biggest epiphany, and eventually, the thing that saved me.
+So, I stopped.
+What started as my financial crisis ended up being my biggest epiphany, and eventually, the thing that saved me.

 It didn’t happen overnight.
 First, I overcompensated.
-I became desperately frugal–overly cheap even.
+I became desperately frugal.
 After time, I mellowed out, started working a second job with a friend who insisted, “You need to spend more,” (gasp!) and developed a healthy relationship with money.
 Only then could I make progress toward my goals (I tell this story in my second book).